 One option is to use both debt and equity financing.
 For example, you could use loans to help finance operations between equity financing rounds.
 Or, you could use loans to fuel your growth and then take on an investor when the company’s equity can be sold at a higher valuation.

-Lenders don’t want you to do anything that would risk repayments and investors don’t want you to do anything that would limit growth.
+Lenders don’t want you to do anything that would risk loan repayment and investors don’t want you to do anything that would limit growth.

-“Lenders don’t want you to do anything that would risk repayments and investors don’t want you to do anything that would limit growth.”
+“Lenders don’t want you to do anything that would risk loan repayment and investors don’t want you to do anything that would limit growth.”

 Consider different scenarios

-When considering whether to partner with an investor or making another financing transaction, Pépin recommends you identify “what you must have, what you want to have and what you’re willing to trade.”
+When considering whether to partner with an angel investor or turn to another financing source, Pépin recommends you identify “what you must have, what you want to have and what you’re willing to trade.”